Rodney K. Harrison: Suffolk County Police Department

 In December 2021, Suffolk County Executive, Steve Bellone nominated Harrison to be the county's police commissioner.
 Harrison retired from the NYPD after a 30-year career as a result.
 On December 23, 2021, Suffolk County's legislature unanimously confirmed Harrison's nomination and thus cleared the path for his appointment.
 Harrison was sworn in as the Commissioner of the Suffolk County Police Department on Tuesday, January 11, 2022.
 He became the first black Police Commissioner in the Department's history.

-During his tenure, Harrison led the high profile Gilgo Beach serial killings investigation, which culminated in the arrest of suspect Rex Heuermann.
-He formed the task force that included law enforcement partners - the FBI, state police, district attorney, and sheriff’s department in identifying and indicting a subject.
+During his tenure, Harrison led the high profile Gilgo Beach serial killings investigation, which culminated in the arrest of suspect Rex Heuermann, who later pled guilty to eight murders and was sentenced to life in prison.

+He formed the task force that included law enforcement partners - the FBI, state police, district attorney, and sheriff’s department - in identifying and indicting a subject.
 He resigned from the position in December 2023.

+He details the hunt behind the search for the Gilgo Beach serial killer in his memoir, The Commissioner: From Street Cop to Top Cop in the NYPD.
+He has spoken out about the investigation on many national news shows and podcasts.